 Being a more student-minded colored pencil, Faber Castell had to go with a core that found a happy medium between sharpening ability, toughness, and optimal sizing.
 In this regard, they have succeeded.

 The core is quite soft and benefits greatly from Faber Castell’s patented bonding process.
 This helps to give some necessary strength while not impacting the creamy, soft feel that proper wax cores can possess.
-However, the soft core does impact both sharpening ability as well as application.
+However, the soft core impacts both sharpening ability and application.
 All had a pretty creamy touch with the occasional bit of tougher material in the core.

 Using a hand sharpener, we were able to get to a pretty good point without removing too much pencil material.
 We could not tell a difference in feel from pencil to pencil.
 If you do plan on using these in a classroom setting, we recommend trying to incorporate hand sharpeners instead of electric.
 The electric sharpeners, combined with less experienced young adults using them, will result in these pencils getting exhausted rather quickly.